 - If you need help preparing your custody petition, you may go to the Intake Unit of Philadelphia Family Court on the 8th floor of the courthouse at 1501 Arch Street, Philadelphia, PA.
 Staff will help you prepare your petition.
-Bring important papers and information such as birth certificates for children, previous custody orders, protection from abuse orders, the opposing party's address, and social security numbers for all parties. - You may also go to the Court's Help Center on the 11th Floor, which is open Monday-Friday, noon to 3 p.m. - You will need to file two copies with the Court.
-One of these copies must be "redacted."
-This means that confidential information such as a child's name and date of birth, must be blacked out.
-One copy must include the information and one copy must have it blacked out.
+Bring important papers and information such as birth certificates for children, previous custody orders, protection from abuse orders, the opposing party's address, and social security numbers for all parties. - You may also go to the Court's Help Center on the 11th Floor, which is open Monday-Friday, noon to 3 p.m. - You will need to file three copies with the Court.
+These copies must be readacted which means that confidential information such as a child's name and date of birth, must be blacked out, or you can use the child's initials only.
+This form should also be completed.